vidyar/docs-1/sources/start.rst

 ===============

 **Step 1** : Sign Up
 --------------------

 To sign up with shippable, you should have either Github or Bitbucket account.
 Go to `Shippable.com <https://www.shippable.com>`_  and click on the 'Login' button on the top menu which will give you an option to sign in with either Github or Bitbucket credentials.

-**Sign up with Github**

-Selecting Github from the modal dialog window will take you to Github sign in page.
-Login with the Github credentials and give Read access to Shippable from the standard Github app authorization page.
-After authorization, you will be redirected to Shippable site.

-Choose the public or private repositories that you would like to build by clicking on the enable button from settings page and it will take you to the Github authorization page to give Shippable Read/Write permissions to your repos.
+Click on the login button and choose the service provider that you would like to login with.
+After entering credentials, it will take you to the standard app authorization page and requests you to give access to Shippable.

 .. note::
     We realize that most people do not want to give write access to their repo.
 However, we need write permissions to add deploy keys to your repos so that webhooks work.
 We do not touch anything else in the repo.

-After authorization, you will be authenticated by Github and redirected back to Shippable.
-An Ubuntu 12.04LTS Minion will be automatically provisioned for you.
+After authorization, you will be authenticated by the service provider and redirected back to Shippable.
 You are now ready to set up CI!

-**Sign up with Bitbucket**

-Choosing Bitbucket from the modal dialog window will take you to the Bitbucket sign in page.
-Register with the bitbucket credentials and grant read/write access to Shippable from the standard bitbucket authorization page.

-After authorization, you will be redirected back to Shippable.
-An Ubuntu 12.04LTS Minion will be automatically provisioned for you.
-You are now ready to set up CI!
+Shippable allows you to connect both github and bitbucket service providers.
+To link both accounts, go to the dashboard page and click on the service provider button that you would like to connect.

 -------

 **Step 2** : Enable CI for repos
 ---------------------------------------

-You can now go to your repositories page by clicking on Settings in the top menu.
-You will see a list of repositories for your personal accounts and any organizational accounts you have access to.
-Enable the repo that you wish to do build.
+Follow the steps below to enable a project:

+1. Go to the individual dashboard's page by selecting your account from the dashboard.

+2. Click on the **Repos** button and choose the project that you would like to build and then click on the enable button.

 -------